 Description: Sales of repair or maintenance or labor services on vessels as defined in CGS Sec.
-15-127 is exempted as of 7/1/99 from the Sales and Use Taxes as follows:
+15-127 are exempt from the Sales and Use Taxes.
+With respect to the sale of a vessel, such sale shall be exempt from such tax provided such vessel is docked in this state for sixty or fewer days in a calendar year.

-History: The exemption was created by PA 96-232 of the May Special Session.
+PA 96-232 of the May Special Session created this exemption.
 PA 99-173 added labor services to the Sales Tax Exemption.
+PA 13-184 provided an exemption to the sale of vessels that dock in the state for sixty or fewer days in a calendar year.